4RE5group/virtualArch/README.md

 - [x] Handle if user does not have javascript allowed
 - [x] Add exemples
 - [x] Enhance the display
-- [ ] Make the emulator faster and the UI responsive
+- [x] Make the emulator faster and the UI responsive

 Asm Language improvements
 - [x] Add DEFINE for preprocessing data
 - [x] Handle chars when defining A register
 - [x] Add labels for better jumps
 - [x] Add a text section that puts constants into memory
+- [ ] Replicate the C stdlib functions in ASM

 C Language improvements
 - [ ] Handle any kind of C variables and C variable definition (e.g. `char *test = "Hello World"` abd `char test[12] = "Hello World!"` should do the same thing)